SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 - x87 pseudo denormals, pseudo NaNs, pseudo Infinity, Unnormals.
 These are converted to a canonical representation per hardware-specific protocol.
-- Many normal decimal floating-point numbers have non-canonical alternative encodings.
+- Many normal decimal floating point numbers have non-canonical alternative encodings.
 - Some machines, like GPUs or ARMv7 NEON, do not support subnormal values.
   These are treated as non-canonical encodings of zero and will be flushed to